 Thank you to all the individuals and corporations who have supported us in the past!

 We are honored to have received over a dozen NYSCA Decentralization and North Shore Community Arts Council Grants.
 Thank you to NYSCA, Huntington Arts, Long Island Arts Council at Freeport and The North Shore Community Arts Council.
 Thank you to those individual and businesses who have also supported our mission!

-Children Dancing (and Adult) Classes for teens and Adults will continue virtually this summer: - * Online Duncan based class Mondays, class for the body and soul!
+Children Dancing (and Adult) Classes for teens and Adults will continue virtually this Fall - * Online Duncan based class Mondays, class for the body and soul!
 International participants encouraged..
-Contact us-Payment through donation (suggested $5-$15).
+Contact us-Payment through donation (suggested $10-$15).
 Also online Classical Ballet and Body-Conditioning- the Nickolaus Technique offered twice weekly, all being held through Zoom during this time.
-Beginning week of July 6, Privates also available.
+Privates and semi-privates outdoors, also available.
 Contact us at www.childrendancing.net 516 314 2359.